-- being a generalist of knowledge and method as opposed to a specialist; - focusing on local realities in which data are gathered as they apply to a particular case but may be limited in the extent to which they generalize to other cases; and - developing an active inquiring mind as opposed to concentrating on technical expertise with scientific methods (p.
+- being a generalist of knowledge and method; - focusing on local realities in which data are gathered as they apply to a particular case but may be limited in the extent to which they generalize to other cases; and - developing an active inquiring mind as opposed to concentrating on technical expertise with scientific methods (p.
 104).